-4. Douglas McGregor believed there were two types of managers: Theory X managers, who assume that workers dislike work, lack ambition and require constant supervision, and Theory Y managers, who assume that employees enjoy work, are self-directed and seek responsibility.
-In what situations would a Theory X manager be more effective?
-In what situations would a Theory Y manager be more effective?
-What experiences have you had in the workplace or in school that support your assertions?
+- 3. Douglas McGregor believed there were two types of managers: Theory X managers, who assume that workers dislike work, lack ambition, and require constant supervision; and Theory Y managers, who assume that employees enjoy work, are self-directed, and seek responsibility. - In what situations would a Theory X manager be more effective? - In what situations would a Theory Y manager be more effective? - What experiences have you had in the workplace or in school that support your assertions? - Has there been a boss or professor that leaned toward either Theory X or Y?